DIT112-V19/group-02/README.md

 * Odometers

 ### Software
-The use of Arduino and Android libraries would be essential.
-And the developers are aiming to develop necessary methods to complete the project.
+The project will be using Arduino and Android libraries.
+Furthermore, the developers are aiming to develop necessary methods to complete the project.
 * [smartcar](https://github.com/platisd/smartcar_shield) - Library for Arduino based vehicles
 * [Android Studio](https://developer.android.com/studio) - IDE for Android applications
 * [Arduino IDE](https://www.arduino.cc/en/main/software) - IDE for Arduino boards